CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 **Responses**

-* `202 Accepted` indicates that the job is processing.
-Headers will include X-Progress: In Progress (The X-Progress header contains text indicating the job's status in BCDA's workflow.
+`202 Accepted` indicates that the job is processing.
+Headers will include `X-Progress`: In Progress (The `X-Progress` header contains text indicating the job’s status in BCDA’s workflow.
 When the status is In Progress, an estimated progress percentage is also included.)
-* `200 OK` indicates that the job is complete.
+`200 OK` indicates that the job is complete.

 Below is an example of the format of the response body.
 ```